Secular Spirituality

 Here we see a holographic film as a plate.
 Lets say it's encoded with the image of an apple.
 To the naked eye it looks like raindrops on the surface of a pond.

-Even if the plate is broken into fragments, each piece can still be used to reconstruct the entire image because, remember, each piece contains all of the information of the whole image.
-And when a laser beam is pointed at a fragment, a 3-dimensional image of the apple still appears.
+Even if the plate were broken into fragments, each piece can still be used to reconstruct the entire image because, remember, each piece contains all of the information of the whole image.
+And when a laser beam is pointed at a single fragment, a 3-dimensional image of the apple still appears.

-To me, this image of broken fragments also looks like all of humanity, where each fracture represents an individual soul, cut off and disconnected from the other pieces, from itself, and from the whole image - or the image of the entire universe, All That Is, God.
-Further, in a hologram, because each individual piece contains the information of the entire image, we could then say that each individual piece of this holographic film is in fact the CENTER of the entire image.
-Perhaps, like this hologram, each individual soul of humanity is also a center of an entire whole?
-Seen in this way, every single person in the universe, naturally has within themselves all the information of the entire universe, and has within themselves, a natural connection to all the strength and support needed for whole health.
-And that we are not alone in this connection.
-For me, this is a very hopeful thought!
+To me, this image of broken fragments also looks like all of humanity, where each fractured piece represents an individual soul, cut off and disconnected from the other pieces, from itself, and from the whole image - or the image of the entire universe, All That Is, God.
+Further, in a hologram, because each individual piece contains the information of the entire image, we could then say that each individual piece of this holographic film is the CENTER of the entire image.

 Further still, perhaps as the "laser light" of our own awareness shines and focuses through our own self, we will respect our own self, which in turn automatically inspires respect for all the other fragmented souls?

-The music of YES asks:
+The music of Yes asks:

 Do we continue to see ourselves as separate individuals, or can we see ourselves part of a larger whole?

-I sometimes wonder if the idea of democracy is similar to the part-in-the-whole, whole-in-the-part idea of the hologram as well, and thereby making it more humane that our spirituality is seen as natural, and therefore more accessible to all - no matter what one’s religion is?
+I sometimes wonder if the idea of democracy is similar to the part-in-the-whole/whole-in-the-part idea of the hologram as well, and thereby making it more humane that our spirituality is seen as natural, and therefore more accessible to all - no matter what one’s religion is?

-A core of this presentation is the 3rd movement from the song Close To The Edge called I Get Up, I Get Down.
-After immersing the audience with it's sounds of serenity and power, I pose the question, "Can it be possible that our humanity and our Divinity in fact already do live together?
+A core of the presentation was the 3rd movement from the song "Close To The Edge" called I Get Up, I Get Down.
+After immersing the audience with it's sounds of serenity and power, I posed the question, "Can it be possible that our humanity and our Divinity in fact already do live together?
 At the same time?
 That it’s innate within us?
 That it’s natural?
 That it’s a birthright?
 That it's simple?

 And can it be possible that it is our very own soul that connects our humanness and the Divine?
 Can it be possible?